920th Rescue Wing

-The 920th Rescue Wing (920 RQW) is part of the Air Reserve Component (ARC) of the United States Air Force.
+The 920th Rescue Wing (920th RQW) is part of the Air Force Reserve Command (AFRC) of the United States Air Force.
 The wing is assigned to the Tenth Air Force of the Air Force Reserve Command (AFRC).

-The 920th Rescue Wing is stationed at Patrick Space Force Base, Florida, with additional geographically separated units consisting of the 943d Rescue Group (943 RQG) at Davis-Monthan Air Force Base, Arizona; the 304th Rescue Squadron (304 RQS) at Portland Air National Guard Base, Oregon; and the 920th Aerospace Medicine Squadron (920 AMDS) at Joint Base Langley-Eustis, Virginia.
-If mobilized to active duty with the Regular Air Force, the wing is operationally gained by the Air Combat Command (ACC).
+The 920th Rescue Wing is stationed at Patrick Space Force Base, Florida, with additional geographically separated units consisting of the 943d Rescue Group (943d RQG) at Davis-Monthan Air Force Base, Arizona; the 304th Rescue Squadron (304th RQS) at Portland International Airport, Oregon; and the 920th Aerospace Medicine Squadron (920th AMDS) at Joint Base Langley-Eustis, Virginia.
+When mobilized to active duty, the wing is operationally gained by the Air Combat Command (ACC).

 Overview

-Headquartered at Patrick Space Force Base, Florida, the 920 RQW is AFRC's premier combat search and rescue (CSAR) unit.
-The wing consists of over 2,500 Airmen, trained and equipped to locate and recover U.S. Armed Forces personnel during both peacetime and wartime military operations.
-Additional missions have included manned spaceflight support, such as providing rescue support for NASA Space Shuttle missions during that program's operation; providing search and rescue support for civilians who are lost or in distress over land or at sea; and lending support in humanitarian and disaster relief operations with the wing's HH-60G Pave Hawk and, until December 2019, HC-130P/N Hercules COMBAT KING aircraft.
-With retirement of its last HC-130P/N, the 920 RQW transitioned to the HC-130J Hercules COMBAT KING II, with the wing's first HC-130J arriving on 2 April 2020.
+Headquartered at Patrick Space Force Base, Florida, the 920th RQW is AFRC's premier combat search and rescue (CSAR) unit.
+The wing consists of over 2,500 combat rescue Airmen, trained and equipped to locate and recover U.S. Armed Forces personnel during both peacetime and wartime military operations.
+Additional missions have included crewed spaceflight support, such as providing rescue support for NASA Space Shuttle missions during that program's operation; providing search and rescue support for civilians who are lost or in distress over land or at sea; and lending support in humanitarian and disaster relief operations with the wing's HH-60G Pave Hawk and, until December 2019, HC-130P/N Hercules COMBAT KING aircraft.
+With retirement of its last HC-130P/N, the 920th RQW transitioned to the HC-130J COMBAT KING II, with the wing's first HC-130J arrived on 2 April 2020.

-The 920 RQW will also eventually retire its HH-60G Pave Hawk helicopters and replace them with the HH-60W Jolly Green Giant II.
+The 920th RQW has initiated the retirement of its HH-60G Pave Hawk helicopters, replacing them with the HH-60W Jolly Green Giant II.

-In addition to its two aircraft squadrons in Florida and an additional aircraft squadron with its subordinate 943 RQG in Arizona, the 920 RQW has three additional rescue squadrons in Florida, Arizona and Oregon consisting of Combat Rescue Officers and enlisted Pararescuemen, the latter known as PJs.
+In addition to its three aircraft squadrons, two in Florida and one with its subordinate 943 RQG in Arizona, the 920th RQW has three Guardian Angel rescue squadrons in Florida, Arizona and Oregon consisting of Combat Rescue Officers and enlisted Pararescuemen, the latter known as PJs.
 While many CROs and PJs enter the 920th from the active duty Air Force, others are accessed directly into the Air Force Reserve.
 CRO and PJ Candidates must pass a physical assessment test which has about 15% success rate.
 An average of eighty people Air Force-wide enter the 2-year CRO / PJ training program each year.
 The CRO / PJ team, along with enlisted Survival, Evasion, Resistance and Escape (SERE) experts, is collectively known as GUARDIAN ANGEL.

-The 920 RQW also has an additional squadron consisting of aerospace medical personnel as a geographically separated unit (GSU) based in Virginia.